ricmclaughlin/ricmclaughlin.github.com/_posts/2022-03-21-aws-directory-service.md

 ## *Managed* Microsoft Active Directory ~~(Enterprise Edition)~~

 Managed Microsoft Active Directory, which used to be called the "Enterprise Edition" is the same feature-rich Microsoft Active Directory just hosted on AWS.
-Microsoft AD is the best choice for more than 5,000 users and need a trust relationship set up between an AWS hosted directory and your on-premises directories.
 This is a managed service like RDS but better; it's multi-AZ, is patched, rotated and snapshotted by default.
-All you need to do is manage the implementation of it for the org.
+All you need to do is manage the implementation of it for the org and it's a good choice for more than 5,000 users.

+To use on-prem and cloud directory information interchangably, you can set up a trust relationship set up between an AWS hosted directory and your on-premises directories using *AD two-way Forest trust*; trust is NOT replication more like two parts of the same directory. *AD one-way trust* is also possible.. but not sure why one would do that.
+To replicate data between on-prem and cloud AD, perhaps for a DR scenario, you need to replicate the directory to an EC2 instances then set up two-way Forest Trust with Managed Microsoft AD. (not clear why you can't replicate with Managed AD directly)

 ## Cloud Directory

 Amazon Cloud Directory is a great choice when you need to build application directories such as device registries, catalogs, social networks, organization structures, and network topologies.

-## Cognito User Pools
+## Cognito

 You can also use Amazon Cognito when you need to create custom registration fields and store that metadata in your user directory.
-This fully managed service scales to support hundreds of millions of users fully supports federated identities.
+This fully managed service scales to support hundreds of millions of users while fully supporting federated identities.

 ## Triage